 Roasting, baking, or making artisan bread in Le Creuset cookware also produces delicious meals every time.

-This is because the cookware surfaces are enameled with multiple vitreous layers of porcelain that are fused to the cast iron, which protects it from cracking and makes it very durable so you’ll have less need to replace them over time.
+This is because the cookware surfaces are enameled with multiple vitreous layers of porcelain fused to the cast iron, which protects it from cracking and makes it very durable, so you’ll have less need to replace them over time.

-The signature, high-quality, enamel coating on top of their products prevents food from sticking to the cookware’s surface, along with correct heat application and use.
+Their products’ signature, high-quality enamel coating prevents food from sticking to the cookware’s surface, along with correct heat application and use.

 Innovative Designs and Colors

 Unparalleled gorgeous designs with light cream interiors and signature gradient colors!
 Enamel coating covers all areas of pots, lids, and rims, negating the need for seasoning.